 Clinical question What is the role of drugs in preventing covid-19?

 Why does this matter?There is widespread interest in whether drug interventions can be used for the prevention of covid-19, but there is uncertainty about which drugs, if any, are effective.
-The first version of this living guideline focuses on the evidence for hydroxychloroquine.
-Subsequent updates will cover other drugs being investigated for their role in the prevention of covid-19.

 Updates This is a living guideline.
 New recommendations will be published in this article and signposted by update notices to this guideline.